McLargo/python-lessons/README.md

-# python lessons
+# Python lessons

-During my many years working as developer, my main programming language has been python.
-I've learned many cool features during this time, and a few lessons were learned, in addition to use of good practices.
+During my many years working as a developer, my main programming language has been Python.
+I've learned many cool features during this time, and a few lessons were learned.
+Additionally, I have incorporated good practices into my code.

 This repository is created to group some of these lessons into different levels (beginner, intermediate and advanced).
 Tests are included, so it is easy to